 Family therapy is couple’s therapy with children and/or grandparents present.
 Just as in couple’s therapy, the therapist sees the family as a system so in family therapy, the therapist sees the family as a system which needs helps in adjusting so that it works better.

-Laurie Sanford and Rene Tillich were both trained in family therapy.
+Rene Tillich is also trained in family therapy.
 Rene is working together with both Vishaka and Sheila doing family therapy.
-Laurie is working with Garyn.
 They are bringing insight and a warm connection to work with a family.
 Our model is to work together with the family and also do individual work with family members.

 Cross Cultural Therapy: